IIanonymeII/Tennis-Predictor/prediction_tennis/src/preprocessing/features/README.md

 >
 >   - **Standard rating**: Adds `win_step` for a win and subtracts `lose_step` for a loss.
 >   - **Transformed ratings (exp, log, power):**: Applies a mathematical transformation to the standard rating.
 For example, the result can be `exp(value + step)`, `log(value + step)`, or `power(value + step)` depending on the chosen transformation method.

+>**`compute_rating_movement.py`**
+ Computes the rating movement for tennis players by comparing their current pre-match rating with ratings from a specified number of matches ago.
+This module tracks how player ratings change over time based on match outcomes and provides insights into rating volatility.
+  Supported variants include:
+>
+>   - **Movement during last *n* matches**: Tracks variations over a rolling match window

 ---